 (Book 2: Hello, Can You Fear Me?)

 Niranjan Theatre was situated in a busy part of town.
-As the helicopter descended, the sound of car horns and the grumble of vehicles could be heard over even the loud noise of the chopper’s blades.
+As the helicopter descended, the sound of car horns and the grumble of vehicles could be heard over even the noise of the chopper’s blades.